Written by Gary Moukhtarian

 You can, however, typically get deductions for remodeling a kitchen or bathroom; adding energy-saving features such as a new roof, windows or boiler; or creating an in-law apartment for those relatives who come for the holidays and decide to stay forever.

-Year-end is often when homeowners tap their equity to get those home improvements done in time for the big family celebrations.
-But it’s important to understand your home equity options—especially new ones you may not know about.
+Homeowners tap their equity to get home improvements done, so it’s important to understand your home equity options—especially new ones you may not know about.

 HELOC vs. Home Equity Loan: Which One When?